browserengineering/book/book/embeds.md

 [^memoryview]: This is a bit of a hack.
 Perhaps a better solution
     would be to write the response directly into a Skia `Data` object using the `writable_data` API.
-It would require some refactoring of the rest of the browser which is why I'm choosing to avoid it.
+That would require some refactoring of the rest of the browser which is why I'm choosing to avoid it.

 These download and decode steps can both fail; if that happens we'll